squareybrow/LocuBot/docs/docs_structure.md

 ## Overview

-This documentation folder explains the novel and advanced implementations in the Arduino Navigation & Communication System, focusing on technical details that go beyond standard Arduino tutorials.
+This documentation folder explains the detailed technical implementations in the Arduino Navigation & Communication System, focusing on technical details that go beyond standard Arduino tutorials.

 ## Documentation Structure